johann-solo/oliveandmango.github.io/_posts/blog/2016-11-06-bean-salad.md

 3. Add beans to the bowl and toss gently
 4. Prepare dressing, pour over beans and toss to coat.
 Taste and add more and S &P if needed.
 Serve and enjoy!

 Hope you like my take on this classic.
-Let me know what else you like to add into your bean salad.
+Let me know what else you like to add to your bean salad.